-Although the NPWC makes the final determination on prevailing wage, an experienced attorney can usually make a preliminary determination of the PW based on the position, requirements, and employment setting.
-By offering a preliminary determination of the PW, the attorney is able to coordinate and design the job description and requirements based on the employer’s offer, ultimately helping to expedite the labor certification application process.
+Although NPWC makes the final determination on prevailing wage, an experienced attorney can usually make a preliminary determination based on the job position, requirements, and employment setting.
+By offering a preliminary estimate of the prevailing wage, the attorney is thus able to coordinate and design the job description and requirements based on the employer’s offer, ultimately helping to expedite the labor certification application process.
 Employers should note, however, that it is not unheard-of to wait several weeks for a prevailing wage determination.

-PERM labor certification is an extremely complicated and time-sensitive procedure.
-We recommend that you consult with an experienced and responsible immigration attorney.
-We have successfully represented many PERM cases.
-If you would like to contact us, please telephone us at (713) 771-8433 or visit us at one of our six locations.
-You can also contact us conveniently online by emailing us at email@example.com.
-Our attorneys will use their experience, expertise, and teamwork to ensure the highest quality of service.
+Overall, PERM labor certification is an extremely complicated and time-sensitive procedure.
+We recommend that you consult with an experienced immigration attorney.
+Over the years, Zhang & Associates has successfully handled hundreds of PERM cases.
+If you would like to contact us, we’re available by phone at (713) 771-8433, or you can visit us at one of our eight U.S. locations.
+We’re also conveniently available by e-mail at email@example.com.
+Our attorneys will use their experience, expertise, and teamwork to ensure the highest quality of service for your PERM case.

-For more information on PERM labor certification, including minimum requirements and USCIS policies, refer to the following links:
+For more detailed information on PERM labor certification, including minimum requirements and USCIS policies, refer to the following links: